groovy-tutorial/groovy-tutorial/manuscript/08/08_09_Final.md

 T> ## `static final` variable names in uppercase
 T> It is considered good form to use uppercase for final class variables - as seen with `static final String OWNER`.
-T> For multi-word names, separate each word with an underscore, as per `static final URL HOME_PAGE`.
+T> For multi-word names, separate each word with an underscore, as per: `static final URL HOME_PAGE`.

 ## Final fields and the map-like constructor
 Just remember that the map-like constructor that comes as a Groovy beans bonus won't help you with `final` variables.